 Vacation rental homeowners must realize that it is critical to band together to educate the community and negotiate with the County.
-Although both the B&B and STR ordinances are in place, they will be opened for review in 2015.
-This is the time that we can ask for any changes that we feel are necessary to make the ordinances work better.
+Although both the B&B and STR ordinances are in place, they are constantly subject to pressure from the community the Planning Department and the County Council.
 MVRA is committed to preserving the option for visitors to the island to vacation in private homes and cottages.

 Keep abreast of news and developments in our industry.

 Things are changing fast.
 Be notified of public meetings where government policy is decided.

 Benefit from legal information which is developed by MVRA’s attorneys.